lutris/website/README.rst

     sudo -u postgres create user lutris

-Note that the user will need to be able to create databases in order to run tests.
+Note that the user will need to be able to create databases in  to run tests.
 If you have created an user without this permission, run::

     sudo -u postgres psql